The Psychological Need For Connection: How Travel Helps Mental Health

 “In our current digital, socially distanced, and disunited world, it can be easy to forget about community and difficult to maintain it,” Arya said.
 “But if Rustic has taught me anything, it is that community is strong and resilient.”

-For more details about Rustic Pathways’ programs, please visit our current program page.
+For more details about Rustic Pathways’ programs that support connection and mental health, please visit our student travel programs page.